-- Treachery Cover Up: An even more horrible version than usual: at the end of their Tattooine arc, choosing to kill Fuse will cause General Garza to send an email to you stating that his body was found...and his death will be explained as a speeder accident.
+- Treachery Cover Up: An even more horrible version than usual: at the end of their Tatooine arc, choosing to kill Fuse will cause General Garza to send you an email stating that his body was found... and his death will be explained as a speeder accident.

-- If you chose to kill Tavus The record will show that he died from complications after being injured on a mission.
-He is being hounered as a hero of the Republic.
+- If you chose to kill Tavus the record will show that he died from complications after being injured on a mission, and he will be honored as a hero of the Republic.

 - Uncertain Doom: If the Trooper did not become the Outlander in Fallen Empire, the codex states they disappeared sometime during the invasion.
 Specifically, they mysteriously vanished while exploring the edges of Wild Space.

-- Justified: You have just been assigned and have not received your gear yet and there is no time to fit you when you arrive.
+- Justified: You've just been assigned and have not received your gear yet, and there is no time to fit you when you arrive.
 As you complete missions on Ord Mantel, you receive the pieces of Havoc Squad's armour.
 If you do enough side-quests, you will have a complete set by the time you leave.